Sheepolution/how-to-love/book/chapter2.md

 ## Usage

 Variables can be used to keep track of things.
-For example, we can have to variable `coins`, and every time we pick up a coin we can do `coins = coins + 1`.
+For example, we can have the variable `coins`, and every time we pick up a coin we can do `coins = coins + 1`.

 ___